Fordham Forward General FAQs

 - Installing new protective barriers to help protect staff and guests

 - Reducing seating capacity and increasing spacing to meet social-distancing guidelines

 - Installing floor markings in dining areas to help guests and staff maintain the approved furniture layout

 - Eliminating self-serve stations

 - Converting all point-of-sale equipment for “contactless” transactions

 - Providing tented areas at many venues to expand on outdoor dining options

 No. Both the Atlantic 10 Conference and the Patriot League have suspended all collegiate athletic competitions for the fall semester.

 Will Fordham host outside groups/events?

-Once the campus reopens in Phase Four of Fordham’s campus reopening phases, some outside groups may host events.
+Once the campus reopens in Phase Four of New York State’s Reopening Plan, some outside groups may host events.
 A centralized committee will be charged with reviewing all event proposals and a set of guidelines is being formalized for event planners that aligns with HR policies established for faculty, staff and visitors, specifically around testing and tracing and social distancing protocols.